igabriel85/DICE-Monitoring/src/README.md

 `POST` `/v1/overlord/core/kb`

-Generates the configuration file and  Starts or restarts a kibana session.
+Generates the configuration file and Starts or Restarts a kibana session.

 **NOTE:** Currently supports only one instance.
-No dostributed deployment.
+No distributed deployment.

 `GET` `/v1/overlord/core/kb/config`